Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample02_EventHubsClients.md

 ## Lifetime

-Each of the Event Hubs client types is safe to cache and use for the lifetime of the application, which is best practice when the application publishes or reads events regularly or semi-regularly.
-The clients are responsible for efficient resource management, working to keep resource usage low during periods of inactivity and manage health during periods of higher use.
-Calling either the `CloseAsync` or `DisposeAsync` method on a client as the application is shutting down will ensure that network resources and other unmanaged objects are properly cleaned up.
+Each of the Event Hubs client types is safe to cache and use as a singleton for the lifetime of the application, which is best practice when events are being published or read regularly.
+The clients are responsible for efficient management of network, CPU, and memory use, working to keep usage low during periods of inactivity.
+Calling either `CloseAsync` or `DisposeAsync` on a client is required to ensure that network resources and other unmanaged objects are properly cleaned up.

 ## Configuration